Trip Summary and Itinerary Map

-Check in at 1385 O'Higgins Street between 13:00 and 17:00.
-Board the M/V Stella Australis cruise ship at 18:00.
+Check in at 1385 O'Higgins Street (Arturo Prat Port) between 13:00 and 17:00, ready to board the vessel at 18:00.
 After a welcoming cocktail reception hosted by the Captain and his crew, the ship will depart for one of the remotest parts of the planet.

-Day 2: Ainsworth Bay - Tuckers Islets*
+Day 2: Ainsworth Bay to Tuckers Islets*

-At dawn, we will navigate our way through Almirantazgo Sound, arriving at Ainsworth Bay which is sited within Alberto De Agostini National Park.
+At dawn, the ship will navigate its way through Almirantazgo Sound, arriving at Ainsworth Bay which is sited within Alberto De Agostini National Park.
 It's the perfect spot from which to see the Marinelli Glacier descending from Darwin Mountain Range in the distance, and to appreciate how the land returns to life after glacial retreat.

 * In September and April, this excursion is replaced by a short walk to a nearby glacier at Brookes Bay.

-Day 3: Pia Glacier - Glacier Alley
+Day 3: Pia Glacier to Glacier Alley

-We will navigate along the northwest arm of the Beagle Channel before disembarking at Pia Fjord.
-From there, we'll take a short hike to a panoramic viewpoint from where we can enjoy spectacular views of the awe-inspiring Pia Glacier whose main tongue extends from the mountaintops down to the sea.
-After this memorable experience, we will continue our voyage along the Beagle Channel through the majestic Glacier Alley.
+The day will begin navigating along the northwest arm of the Beagle Channel before disembarking at Pia Fjord.
+You are able to choose one of two hikes from here.
+The first is a shorter hike to a panoramic viewpoint from where you can enjoy spectacular views of the awe-inspiring Pia Glacier whose main tongue extends from the mountaintops down to the sea.
+The second is a longer, more challenging ascent of a lateral moraine of the Pia Glacier.

-Day 4: Wulaia Bay - Cape Horn
+Day 4: Wulaia Bay to Cape Horn